Speeding, Vodka, Malcolm, and Rich

 Six months later, at 7:00 in the morning.
 Billie was processed for release and introduced to his probation officer.
 While a guest of the county, his only visitors had been his mom and Davis.

-Billie walked out of the county jail, and when he got close, he noticed some of the dents had been banged out and it had two new side mirrors.
-Davis leaned against it.
+Billie walked out of the county jail to see his pickup parked at the curb, Davis leaning against it.
+He noticed some of the dents had been banged out and it had two new side mirrors.
 When he got close, Davis tossed him the keys.
 Once behind the wheel, the fear and loneliness that gripped him on the return trip for Davis swept through him like a déjà vu.
 He started the engine and extended his head out the window, then tilted his face to allow the sun a full broadside.
 In the warm comfort of a new day, he closed his eyes and vowed to give up speeding, vodka, Malcolm, and Rich.

 George August Meier is an award-winning writer whose work has appeared in Amarillo Bay, Diverse Voices Quarterly, Forge, The Write Room, and Writers’ Journal.
 He is a graduate of Colgate University and The Ohio State University.
 He is a native New Yorker, residing with his wife, Yvonne, and their yellow lab, Lily, on a gator infested lake in Winter Springs, Florida.